 As a patron for those who have lost something they are searching for, the source of this custom is etymological (Phanourios means "Revealed").
 In other words, "the Revealed reveals!" (Ο Φανούριος φανερώνει!).
 The fact that his name has such an etymology and the nature of the discovery of the icon of this previously unknown Saint gave rise to the custom of the Phanouropita as a thanks-offering for helping the faithful find things.

 The veneration of St. Phanourios originated in Rhodes, where his icon was discovered.
 From there it spread throughout Greece, especially to Crete where today there are three monasteries and dozens of churches named after him.
 In places like Cyprus and Crete it is a tradition for the young women to bake a Phanouropita in order for St. Phanourios to help them find a husband.
 In Skiathos a Phanouropita is baked by a woman who wants a husband revealed for her daughter.
 In Florina unmarried women receive a piece of Phanouropita after the Divine Liturgy and place it under their pillow, hoping to be revealed in their dreams something about their future husband.

 Primarily the Phanouropita is a lenten cake which is a custom that has its source in being a gesture of reverence for the Saint.
 It is made with seven or nine ingredients.
-These are considered holy numbers and the choice of these numbers is not by accident.
+These are considered sacred numbers and the choice of these numbers is not by accident.